Kandu Health

 Sorrento Therapeutics, Inc. is a clinical-stage biopharmaceutical company based in San Diego, California, focused on developing innovative therapies for cancer, autoimmune diseases, inflammatory conditions, and neurodegenerative disorders.
 The company leverages its proprietary G-MAB antibody library to create a diverse range of treatments, including chimeric antigen receptor T-cell therapies, bispecific antibodies, and antibody-drug conjugates.
 Key products in development include anti-CD38 CAR-T therapy for multiple myeloma and a non-opioid neurotoxin, resiniferatoxin, aimed at treating severe pain in late-stage cancer and osteoarthritis.
 Sorrento also explores drug delivery technologies such as Sofusa, which targets the lymphatic system, and ZTlido, a lidocaine delivery system for postherpetic neuralgia.
 Additionally, the company is involved in various collaborations to enhance its research and development efforts, including projects focused on COVID-19 therapeutics.
 With a commitment to addressing significant unmet medical needs, Sorrento Therapeutics aims to advance its diverse pipeline through both innovative drug development and strategic partnerships.

-LinkDoc Technology Limited, founded in 2014 and headquartered in Beijing, China, specializes in medical data solutions and oncology-focused big data platforms.
-The company provides structured clinical data to oncology hospitals, aiding them in addressing various scientific and clinical challenges.
-Additionally, LinkDoc is committed to ensuring patient privacy and data security, adhering to standards set by the US HIPAA Act.
-The company focuses on delivering continuous care for patients with critical diseases and offers data-driven solutions that support life sciences companies and healthcare professionals in enhancing clinical research and facilitating real-world application of medical advancements.
+LinkDoc Technology Limited, founded in 2014 and headquartered in Beijing, China, specializes in developing medical data solutions and big data platforms focused on oncology.
+The company provides clinical structured data services to oncology hospitals, enabling them to address scientific and clinical challenges effectively.
+LinkDoc is dedicated to offering continuous care for patients with critical diseases and delivers data-driven precision life sciences solutions that facilitate clinical research and enhance real-world adoption for life sciences companies and healthcare providers.
+Additionally, LinkDoc ensures that its private hospital deployments comply with US HIPAA Act standards, implementing robust security measures to protect patient privacy and data integrity.

 Tesaro, Inc. is an oncology-focused biopharmaceutical company established in 2010 and headquartered in Waltham, Massachusetts.
 The company is dedicated to developing and commercializing cancer therapeutics and supportive care products.
 Its primary offerings include ZEJULA, a potent oral poly polymerase inhibitor for the maintenance treatment of recurrent ovarian, fallopian tube, or primary peritoneal cancer, and VARUBI, a neurokinin-1 receptor antagonist designed to prevent chemotherapy-induced nausea and vomiting.
 Additionally, Tesaro is engaged in the development of several immunotherapy antibody candidates, including TSR-042, TSR-022, and TSR-033, all currently in phase I clinical trials.
 The company collaborates with various organizations, such as AnaptysBio, Janssen Biotech, and Merck Sharp & Dohme, to enhance its research and development efforts.
 Tesaro aims to leverage its management team's expertise to identify and commercialize innovative treatments that improve the lives of cancer patients.
 As of January 2019, Tesaro operates as a subsidiary of GlaxoSmithKline.